![]() |

 Download GPS file (.gpx): from Wikiloc

-In his book ''History of the Provinces of Volos and Agia'' (published in 1960) Yiannis Kordatos, a renowned scholar of Zagora, mentions an alternative, higher way used by locals to go from Zagora to Makrinitsa and Volos: (sic) starting to climb from ''Kordateika'', passing by the ''middle Kotroni'', reaching ''Schizopetras'', turn west, get past ''Machera fountain'' and from the peak ''Plesidi'' go down to Makrinitsa.
+In his book ''History of the Provinces of Volos and Agia'' (published in 1960) Yiannis Kordatos, a renowned scholar of Zagora, mentions an alternative, higher way used by locals to go from Zagora to Makrinitsa-Volos: (sic) starting to climb from ''Kordateika'' or Platanovrisi, passing by the ''middle Kotroni'', reaching ''Schizopetras'', turn west, get past ''Machera fountain'' and from the peak ''Plesidi'' go down to Makrinitsa.
 We tried to unearth this forgotten route, and after some research came up with this 8-hour walk.

 After having some rest and refreshments at Agios Georgios square in Zagora, we may wish to continue descending for an hour or so to get down to Horefto beach for a refreshing swim to the sea.

-As we come to the parking lot at Makrinitsa, at the end of the asphalt road, we see on the right a kalderimi (cobblestone path) heading uphill.
+As we come to the higher parking lot at Makrinitsa, at the end of the asphalt road, we see on the right a kalderimi (cobblestone path) heading uphill.
 A red handmade sign indicating to ''Πουρί'' (Pouri village)) is nailed to a tree.
 This was made, along with many others, by the late local hiker Dimitris Kottalis.
-One can also start from the fountain in the parking.
+One can also start from the drinking water fountain in the parking.
+On our way from Makrinitsa to Pliasidi, in addition to the usual plain red marks, there also are red-on-white marks that belong to a mountain running race (Ultra Pelion Trail, UPT).

 Makrinitsa |